 Questions to Ask in an Interview

-The questions you ask in an interview regarding a prospective position are as indicative of your attitude and competence as the answers you provide in response to the interview questions.
-By asking the right questions, you can emphasize your desire to understand the organization’s expectations, determine if the work will be challenging, and analyze whether the work is appropriate to your strengths.
-With proper interview questioning techniques, you may be able to identify major contributions you might make.
+The questions you ask a hiring manager during an job interview are as important in your job search as the answers you provide in response to the interview questions.
+By asking good questions, you can emphasize your desire to understand the organization’s expectations, determine if the work will be challenging, and analyze whether the work is appropriate to your strengths.
+Not only that but asking questions with help you quickly determine whether the opportunity will benefit your professional development and push you along your career path.
+By asking smart questions with proper interview questioning techniques, you may be able to identify major contributions you might make (and may walk away with a job offer!).

-a) What are the main responsibilities of the position we are discussing?
+a) What is the day to day responsibilities of the position we are discussing?

 b) Who would be my key associates?